 Your hunt payments are not refundable.
 You should secure trip insurance to ensure you do not suffer a financial loss if you need to cancel your hunt.

-No, your deposit does not lock in your hunt price.
-Because we often book hunts years in advance, we cannot lock in hunt prices.
-All hunt prices are subject to change at any time.
+Yes, your contract and deposit does lock in your hunt price.
+Because we often book hunts years in advance, we fell that it is only right to lock your hunt prices in.
+All hunt prices are subject to change at any time otherwise.

 The closest airport is Jackson, Wyoming.
 It is approximately 70 miles from Jackson to Pinedale, Wyoming and approximately 53 miles to Brooks Lake Lodge.